 Infidelity is not what it once was.
-Like premarital sex or getting regular invasive cosmetic surgery, cheating has become fairly normalised, relatable enough to be the subject of a hundred-thousand #relatable memes.
-In the UK, one in five adults admit to having had an affair, while American women are cheating on their partners considerably more now than ever before.
+Like premarital sex or getting regular invasive cosmetic surgery, cheating has become fairly normalized, relatable enough to be the subject of a hundred-thousand #relatable memes.
+In the UK, one in five adults admits to having had an affair, while American women are cheating on their partners considerably more now than ever before.

 I got with my first serious boyfriend when I was 16.
-It was the summer after I'd done my GCSEs and I was excited about life; I thought I was a big woman now I'd completed school.
+It was the summer after I'd done my General Certificate of Secondary Education (GCSE) and I was excited about life; I thought I was a big woman now I'd completed school.
 I was grown, I thought.
-We met at Choice FM Junior Jam – the concert to be at for any teenager from inner-city London.
+We met at Choice FM Junior Jam—the concert to be at for any teenager from the inner-city of London.
 We were together for three years.
-I was besotted, obsessed, completely in love with this boy.
+I was besotted, obsessed, and completely in love with this boy.
 The last year was pretty on and off; I was so devoted to him, and all I got back was a load of shit.
-He called me names, made me feel so small, so unworthy.
+He called me names, made me feel so small, and so unworthy.
 I was dependent on him, and then he broke up with me.

-In regards to my relationships with men, my need for control is – I would say – one of the main reasons why it's easy for me to cheat.
+In regards to my relationships with men, my need for control is—I would say—one of the main reasons why it's easy for me to cheat.
 I like to be in control in relationships, I like to be on top of things, to lead what's going on, so I can manage my expectations and emotions.
-I don't leave that in the hands of somebody else, because the vast majority of men can't be trusted, so I 100 percent have the control when stepping out in relationships, knowing I can essentially leave one guy over here and have another one over there when I deem fit.
+I don't leave that in the hands of somebody else, because the vast majority of men can't be trusted.
+I 100 percent have the control when stepping out in relationships, knowing I can essentially leave one guy over here and have another one over there when I deem fit.
 It's all on my terms.
 I was in control of the situation.
 I'm never gonna be that girl besotted with a man again.
 Never.

 I've had four serious relationships.
-The boyfriends two and three were good guys.
-I met number two at uni, in my second year.
+Boyfriends number two and three were good guys.
+I met number two at school, in my second year.
 Before him, I was doing what and who I wanted.
-Living my best life, one-night stands, experimenting.
+Living my best life of one-night stands and experimenting.
 But I met him and fell in hard, and that freaked me out.
 I could feel myself falling in love, so I started seeing things where there wasn't anything to see.
-I began to focus on the supposed lack of communication: if he didn't reply to texts within a certain timeframe or didn't tell me he was going out with his friends, I used that as an excuse to cheat on him, multiple, multiple times.
+I began to focus on the supposed lack of communication: If he didn't reply to texts within a certain time frame or didn't tell me he was going out with his friends, I used that as an excuse to cheat on him, multiple, multiple times.

 You know what campus life is like – everyone knows each other's business.
 He didn't believe the rumours, but I broke up with him anyway, and got cuffed by one of the dudes I cheated with.
 That lasted a cute six months, but his university was in a different city, so I got mine elsewhere when I couldn't see him.
 So much easier to cheat when you don't live in close proximity.
 No sneaking, no lying.
 Okay, maybe some lying, but you know what I mean.